 Although these measurements are often not the same as volumetric proportions, (Medley, 1994), (Napoli, et al., 2022), (Napoli, et al., 2021) presented techniques for estimating block proportions using scanlines drawn on the side of specimens or image analysis of specimen exteriors.

-A plot between N*dmax and SD/Vv, which is regarded as a measure of uncertainty, was created in order to ascertain the uncertainty, as seen inFigure 1-13.
+A plot between N*dmax and SD/Vv, which is regarded as a measure of uncertainty, was created in order to ascertain the uncertainty, as seen in Figure 1-13.
 In this case, Vv is the actual volumetric proportion and SD is the standard deviation of the linear proportion.
 The curve in Figure 1-13 shows that when the volumetric percentage rises, with an increase in sample duration, uncertainty likewise reduces.